Protecting Ebeye from storm erosion and wave overtopping

 As part of our research, we discovered that the ground levels at Ebeye were approximately 0.5 metres lower than previously reported – prompting a new coastal risk assessment.
 These findings were then incorporated into the coastal protection designs.

-We initially developed ten concepts for coastal protection and worked with the RMI and key stakeholders to assess and rank those designs.
-We then shared our findings with the local community for further consultation, and produced a list of five designs to develop further.
+We initially developed and shortlisted coastal protection design concepts, and worked with the RMI and key stakeholders to assess and rank those designs.
+We then and shared our findings with the local community for further consultation.

-After further refining this list, we came up with three final recommendations which were endorsed by the client and modelled by the University of New South Wales Water Research Laboratory.
+Three final recommendations were endorsed by the client and modelled by the University of New South Wales Water Research Laboratory.

-Ultimately, a seawall design was determined as the only feasible option to protect Ebeye against storms and rising sea levels.
+Ultimately, a seawall design was determined as the only feasible option to protect Ebeye against storms, flood risks, and rising sea levels.

-As part of phase 2 of this project, we’re acting as an expert consultant and supervisor during the construction of the 1.8 metre seawall – providing procurement assistance, design amendments, and risk management services.
+As part of phase 2 of this project, we’ll be acting as an expert consultant and supervisor during the construction of the 1.8 kilometre seawall – providing procurement assistance, design amendments, and risk management services.

 The result: storm protection until 2070

-Once complete in 2024, the seawall will provide long-term protection up to a sea level rise of 0.5 metres, and mitigate erosion risk on Ebeye’s oceanside shoreline.
+Once complete, the seawall will provide long-term protection up to a sea level rise of 0.5 metres and mitigate inundation and flood risks on Ebeye’s oceanside shoreline.

 The area’s low-lying topography and rudimentary stormwater drainage system means there will still be potential for flooding in the most severe weather events.
 But the project will significantly reduce the risk of inundation caused by wave action.

-By protecting and restoring important coastal ecosystems like coral reefs, the project will also preserve rich biodiversity, and provide crucial benefits for food security and tourism.
+By protecting and restoring important coastal ecosystems like coral reefs, the project will also preserve biodiversity and provide crucial benefits for food security and tourism.
 And because coastal design guidelines are limited for atoll environments, the project will also act as a leading example for other nations.

 Want to know more or got a question? - Contact our Climate Resilience experts!